How old is patient?

 How should I use Moxifloxacin Fresenius Kabi?

-Use Moxifloxacin Fresenius Kabi drops as directed by your doctor.
+Use Moxifloxacin Fresenius Kabi as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

 Uses of Moxifloxacin Fresenius Kabi in details